jojify/azure-mon-sol/README.md

 Before getting started, ensure you have the following prerequisites:
 - An Azure subscription with sufficient permissions to create and manage resources
 - An Azure DevOps organization and project
-- Basic knowledge of Azure services and Azure DevOps pipelines
+- A machine for setting up Azure Agent runners.

 ## Architecture
 The solution architecture consists of the following components: